project-everest/project-everest.github.io/indexnew.md

 ### DICE*: A verified implementation of DICE measured boot

-Measured boot is an important class of boot protocols that ensure that each layer of firmware and software in a device’s chain of trust is measured, and the measurements are reliably recorded for subsequent verification.
+Measured boot is an important class of boot protocols which ensure that each layer of firmware and software in a device’s chain of trust is measured, and the measurements are reliably recorded for subsequent verification.